Bealby/magnet-fishing/README.md

     The Map itself has a Retro Theme provided by `Google` that gives a milatary feel to the Map, complementing the Website theme.

-- **Footer:** A copyright feature is stated at the footer of the page to confirm ownership of all content and photos on Website.
+- **Contact:** A copyright feature is stated at the footer of the page to confirm ownership of all content and photos on Website.

 ### Features Left to Implement